 IS 2265 Presentation of Electronic Information, is a prerequisite for IS 3365.
-IS 3365 is a prerequisite for IS 3465, Electronic Publishing Research.

-IS 3418

-Librarians and Information Seeking in the 21st Century Workplace (2 units) This is a two unit advanced seminar course that trains students to understand and thereby act as intermediaries in the information worlds of professionals who work in traditional and new, flexible work environments.
+IS 3418 Librarians and Information Seeking in the 21st Century Workplace (2 units) This is a two unit advanced seminar course that trains students to understand and thereby act as intermediaries in the information worlds of professionals who work in traditional and new, flexible work environments.
 Students will explore theories of information behaviour, landmark studies and current research in this field and then apply this knowledge to library and information services in different work contexts.